a survey of

 Height of disc above surrounding plain: 200 yards.

-Population (in Actinium Era): 3 million on the disc itself, and 7 million in the flaon-scrorr, the surrounding agricultural contado, which (again in the Actinium Era) had a radius of about 130 miles.
+Population (in the Actinium Era): 3 million on the disc itself, and 7 million in the flaon-scrorr, the surrounding agricultural contado, which (again in the Actinium Era) had a radius of about 130 miles.

 The wider region in which Vyanth and its territory stands is called Maelv.